PowerShell/ProjectMercury/docs/ShellInteractions.md

 Type  /help  for instructions. aish:1>Can you translate these files to python versions of them?
 ```
 > Note for discussion: does it make sense for directory navigation to happen in this shell?
-Meaning we can `cd` and `ls` as expected in normal shell?
+Meaning we can `cd` and `ls` work as expected in normal shell?

 ### Executing Response Code